About this listing

 1.5 hour drive to the famous Cabot trail, one of the most scenic drives in North America.

-Enjoy the solitude of your escape with vintage dial-up internet and intermittent cell-phone coverage.
+Enjoy the solitude of your escape with vintage dial-up speed internet and intermittent cell-phone coverage.
+As a rural cottage we aim to conserve water reduce our waste.